yakloinsteak/morris-site/dances/y-gaseg-eira.md

 ````
   * caper, then galley right
   * On capers after galley, form a regular shaped set.
 Most folks are in the right spot, but 3 and 4 need to slide back to their original positions.
 3-6 will be in the right spots, 1-2 and 7-8 will be a long corner across from their original positions.
-   * This part suggests that what 1-2 should do is Option 3: double step on double steps, scoop during caper and galley.

 **Corner Crossings**:

 * Doublesteps 1 and 2: first corners (1 and 8) cross
 * 3rd doublestep: middles cross